People with this injury have severe chest pain and often weak pulses, hoarseness, or shock.

 Diagnosis of Aortic Injury

 A chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
 Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more is required for anyone who has had a chest injury.
 However, a tear in the aorta may not be seen on a chest x-ray, and overlooking this injury may have serious consequences.
-Thus, other imaging tests, such as computed tomography (CT) angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more , echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+Thus, other imaging tests, such as computed tomography (CT) angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more , echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more , ultrasonography, or aortography (angiography of the aorta Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
 These... read more —see table Common Types of Angiography Common Types of Angiography ), are often done when severe chest injuries are caused by a high-speed motor vehicle crash or a fall from a height.

 Treatment of Aortic Injury